 Bacteria, viruses, Chlamydia, fungi, and parasites can all cause conjunctivitis (Table 5-1).
 Allergic reactions and toxic substances can also produce inflammation of the conjunctiva.
 The specific findings on eye examination vary depending on the particular cause:

 Bacterial.
 Bacterial infection is more common in children and is highly contagious, particularly among children.
 Copious quantities of pus usually exude from the eye, and when pus is removed, it is quickly replaced by new exudate.
 The discharge is usually thick and globular.

 Viral.
 Viral infection is the most common cause of conjunctivitis in adults.
 The exudate in viral infection is less purulent and more serous in nature.
 In viral, chlamydial, and toxic conjunctivitis, the lymphatic tissue in the conjunctiva can become hypertrophied, forming small, smooth bumps called follicles.
 Viral conjunctivitis is highly contagious; the second eye commonly becomes involved within 24–48 hours.
 Unilateral involvement does not exclude the diagnosis, however.
 The infection is self-limiting, resolving over a period of 1–3 weeks.

 Chlamydial.
 Chlamydia trachomatis conjunctivitis is a leading cause of blindness worldwide.
-In the United States, this infection is most commonly seen in indigent ...
+In the United States, this infection is most ...